ty-po/soundcloud-sync/README.md

 ## todo

+- rewrite metadata + playlist load to abuse the widget
+- remove sc api cause it's so useless it is laughable
+- fix metadata errors causing concurrent renderQueue calls
 - sync to timecode on load
 - youtube integration
 - spotify integration (needs authentication so like a db probably and a more legit webserver)